HaowenWeiJohn/haowenweijohn.github.io/_pages/about.md

 My vision includes helping those with neurodegenerative disorders by designing BCIs that improve daily life, combining technology with a commitment to enhancing well-being.
-Currently, I am a Research Scientist at the Martinos Center for Biomedical Imaging, Harvard Medical School, where I am working on closed-loop neurostimulation.
+Currently, I am a Research Assistant at the Martinos Center for Biomedical Imaging, Harvard Medical School, where I am working on closed-loop neuro-stimulation.

 <div style="clear: both;"></div>